jerep6/node-validator/README.md

 The property validators may be any other validator, including `isObject`, or may omitted to allow any value.

+### isAnyObject

+Similar to `isObject`, however does not fail for unexpected properties.

 ### isString

 Makes sure the item is of type string, also can check the value against a regular expression.